Logotyp Jordbruksverket

 You can apply to register a fruit or berry variety via our E‑service.
 There is no application fee for registration of a fruit or berry variety.
 Neither is there any annual fee for extension of the registration period of a variety.
 The registration is valid for 30 years.

-You should enclose a description of the variety in your application.
+You should attach a description of the variety in your application.

 For varieties produced from 1 January 2017 and onwards, the description shall include